Blizzard Man: November 18, 2006

-In the original skit, Saturday Night Live cast members Jason Sudeikis and Maya Rudolph play record producers, and Ludacris guest stars, as himself, as a musician who acknowledges he needs help with his newest recording.
-Unlike the later variations of the skit, the musician, Ludacris, is trying to convince the record producers that Blizzard Man should be utilized as a musician.
+In the original sketch, Saturday Night Live cast members Jason Sudeikis and Maya Rudolph play record producers, and Ludacris guest stars, as himself, as a musician who acknowledges he needs help with his newest recording.
+Unlike the later variations of the sketch, the musician, Ludacris, is trying to convince the record producers that Blizzard Man should be utilized as a musician.
 Ludacris ultimately succeeds in convincing them.

 January 20, 2007

 Jeremy Piven guest stars as the music producer who supports Blizzard Man.
 Common guest stars as the musician who initially opposes, but eventually embraces, recording with him.

 November 22, 2008

 Tim McGraw guest stars as Blizzard Man's manager.
 Ludacris guest stars, as himself, as the music producer who supports Blizzard Man, and T-Pain guest stars, as himself, as the musician who is initially opposed, but eventually embraces, recording with him.

 December 4, 2010

 Robert De Niro guest stars as Blizzard Man's mother.
 Sean Combs (P. Diddy) guest stars, as himself, as the music producer that supports Blizzard Man.